Be an AmeriCorps National Service Member

 Getting really down into the weeds here (pun intended)!

 Environmental Stewardship: The normal day-to-day side of our program is the environmental stewardship focus area.
 There will always be Members serving on environmental stewardship projects, even if other Members are deployed on disasters.
-These projects consist of a wide variety of activities depending on what our conservation partner organizations would like us to do on a weekly basis.
-These activities vary depending on the time of year and may include invasive species removal (including herbicide application), glade and habitat restoration, hazard tree removal, trail maintenance and building, and fireline construction for future prescribed burns.
+These projects consist of a wide variety of activities and may include invasive species removal (including herbicide application), glade and habitat restoration, hazard tree removal, trail maintenance and building, and fireline construction for future prescribed burns.
+We partner mainly with the Missouri Departments of Conservation and Natural Resources, the U.S. Forest Service, and Missouri conservation organizations and nonprofits, including the Ozark Trail Association, Great Rivers Greenway, and Forest Park Forever.

 -